arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 [Name Sans](https://name.arrowtype.com) is a modern interpretation of the mosaic name tablets of the NYC Subway.
 It is currently available with discounted pre-release pricing [via Future Fonts](https://www.futurefonts.xyz/arrowtype/name-sans).

-Name Sans is now in its fifth pre-release version – `0.5` – so I wanted to take a moment to reflect on what the family is, how it has evolved since v0.1, and where it’s headed in the future.
+Name Sans is now in its fifth pre-release version – `0.5` – so I wanted to take a moment to reflect on what the family is, how it has evolved since earlier versions, and where it’s headed in the future.
 My favorite typefaces are always released along with an introductory article.
 In a way, you can think of this as the “v0.5” blog post introducing Name Sans, its process, and its design.

 ## What is Name Sans, anyway?

+From an outsider’s perspective, it can also be confusing to see “yet another geometric sans.”
+At a quick glance, it might look like Name Sans isn’t different from [insert popular font name here].
+This post is here to point out some of the thinking behind Name Sans, along with some of the details that make it unique.

-It isn’t always (if ever?) obvious what a project should be from the outset.
-Releasing Name Sans progressively through Future Fonts has helped me to search for what it really should be as a typeface.
-Certainly, my understanding of it has evolved since the earliest versions, and seeing it in use by other designers has helped push my thinking forward.
+From my own perspective as a type designer, it isn’t always (if ever?) obvious what a project should be from the outset.
+Releasing Name Sans progressively through Future Fonts has helped me find what it really needs to be as a typeface.
+Certainly, my understanding of it has evolved since the earliest versions.
+Spending time with it myself – and especially seeing it in use by other designers – has helped push my thinking forward.

 So what is Name Sans?